Skip to main content

 3. From the menu, select Events under Utilities.

-Step 2: Create Custom Variables for each Element Variable
+Step 2: Create Custom Variables for each E451 Variable

 1. Under the Variables tab, locate the User-Defined Variables section and select New to create a new variable.